Track clicked component with Adobe Analytics

 return false;

-The above code first checks to see if the resource type was from a Button and then checks to see if the resource type was from a CTA within a Teaser.
+The above code first checks to see if the resource type was from a Button or if the resource type was from a CTA within a Teaser.

 5. Save the changes.

 Currently the CTA Clicked rule simply outputs a console statement.
 Next, use the data elements and the Analytics extension to set Analytics variables as an action.
-We will also set an additional action to trigger the Track Link and send the collected data to Adobe Analytics.
+Let’s also set an extra action to trigger the Track Link and send the collected data to Adobe Analytics.

 Remove custom code action

-2. Under Actions, click Add to add a new action.
+2. Under Actions, click Add to create an action.

 3. Set the Extension type to Adobe Analytics and set the Action Type to Set Variables.